microsoft/azure-maven-plugins/docs/web-app-samples.md

    <project>
    ```

-<a name="web-app-on-linux-private-registry"></a>
+<a name="web-app-for-containers-private-registry"></a>
-## Web App on Linux with docker container image in private container registry
+## Web App for Containers with docker container image in private container registry
 The following configuration is applicable for below scenario:
 - Referencing `<serverId>` in Maven's `settings.xml` to authenticate with Azure
-- Web App on Linux
+- Web App for Containers
 - Using image `example.azurecr.io/image-name:latest` from private container registry `https://example.azurecr.io` as runtime stack
 - Add Application Settings to your Web App